edinburgh-napier/SET09102/notes/unit2_processes/workflow_tips.md

 6. Adopt a Branching Strategy

-    > Follow a branching strategy that keeps the development process organized and minimizes the
+    > Follow a branching strategy that keeps the development process organised and minimises the
     > risk of conflicts.
     >
     > * Git Flow: Use Git Flow, which includes long-lived branches such as main, develop, and release,
     >   along with short-lived feature branches.
-This helps keep things organized in large projects.
+This helps keep things organised in large projects.
     > * Feature branches: Always create a new branch for each new feature, bug fix, or enhancement
     >   (git checkout -b feature/feature-name).
     > * Rebase frequently: Regularly rebase your feature branch against the latest main branch